Panacea Society

 The Panacea Society was a millenarian religious group in Bedford, England.
 Founded in 1919, it followed the teachings of the Devonshire prophetess Joanna Southcott, who died in 1814, and campaigned for Southcott's sealed box of prophecies to be opened according to her instructions.
-The society believed Bedford to be the original site of the Garden of Eden.
+The society believed Bedford (within a three mile radius of their church) to be the original site of the Garden of Eden.